Welcome to today's edition of the Rush 24-7 podcast.

 And those 76,000 pages are loopholes gained how?

-That's been won over by special interest groups as the result of lobbying.
+Well, they are favoritism that's been won over by special interest groups as the result of lobbying.

-Now, if the IRS is a division of law enforcement, as we are now told.
+Now, if the IRS is a division of law enforcement, as we are now told, we are also told that the IRS is going to run, administer, be involved with.

 What are they going to have exactly to do with Obamacare?

-Well, I guess the first thing they're going to do is to enforce collection of money and or fines.
+Well, I guess the first thing they're going to do is to enforce collection of money and/or fines.

-But I said to my friend the expert, is it reasonable to think that it stops there?
+But I said to my friend the expert: is it reasonable to think that it stops there?

-Or is it more possible, given what we know, that the Internal Revenue Service, as a service considering itself a division of law enforcement, remember, that their involvement in Obamacare could become much uglier as they attempt to enforce it.
+Or is it more possible, given what we know, that the Internal Revenue Service, as a service considering itself a division of law enforcement, remember, that their involvement in Obamacare could become much uglier as they attempt to enforce it?

-Now you will see all over the place people saying, well, we're the only civilized, we're the only industrialized civilized democracy in the world that doesn't have single payer.
+Now, you will see all over the place people saying, well, we're the only civilized, we're the only industrialized, civilized democracy in the world that doesn't have single payer.

 Well, let me explain something to you, my friends.

-First off, that's not true.
+First of all, that's not true.

 Secondly, I know a lot of you think single payer is coming as a result of Obamacare, and that's their goal.